Easy Shrimp Cakes

 What do you need to make shrimp cakes?

-• 2 tablespoons green onion, finely chopped
+• Veggies: Red pepper and green onion, finely chopped.

 Stack of Easy Shrimp Cakes